guillaume-soulard/jfsql/README.md

 * creation_date : get the creation date (yyyy/mm/dd hh/mm/ss)
 * status : 'readable', 'writable', 'executable'
 * type : 'file' or 'directory'

-Additional attributes for Java only :
-* file : select the Java File object (select only files and not directories)
-* directory : select the Java File object (select only directories and not files)
-* file or directory : select the Java File object (select files and directories)

 ####Restrictions